How to Build a Voiceover Studio

 - You can work at a time that suits the client.
 Sessions can run late night or early morning depending on where in the world you are connecting to.
 So, you can easily work with a client on the west coast of America at a time that is convenient for them.
 Even if that means staying up late for you.

 - You can schedule sessions at a time that is suitable for you.
 It might be when you first start out as a voice artist that you need to work around current commitments.
 Having your own studio means you can ease your way in to working full time as a voice over whilst still being financially secure with your previous job.
 Maybe, most importantly, you can work when you want to.
 Escaping a 9 to 5 and setting a work life balance that’s right for you.

-There are lots of options should you wish to just buy a studio ‘off the shelf’.
-The booths shown above can be purchased from a range of retailers including, Vocalbooth; Whisper Room; Studiobricks.
+There are lots of options should you wish to just buy a studio ‘off the shelf’, including, Vocalbooth; Whisper Room; Studiobricks.
 These prefabricated units (depending on the spec) may cost upwards of £4000.
 You may find some second hand options online that are closer to £1200.

 The great thing about these units is that they are good to go.
 They arrive in panels and simply velcro, screw or slot together.
 They can then easily move with you when you move.
 It is worth noting their limitations though.
 Obviously because of their portable nature they aren’t soundproof.
 Also, because of their, often, 90° angled walls they can sound a little boxy.
 Take note of their weight as well.
 If you aren’t placing them at ground level you want to make sure your floor can take the load.

 At this point you may be thinking I don’t want to know how to build a voiceover studio anymore.
 Maybe you should just hire a studio on a job by job basis.
 The Voiceover Studio Finder website shows you your nearest studio, which may come fully equipped with an engineer to take care of all the technical side of things.
 Using a google search you may also find a nearby voice artist who is willing to rent out their studio.